ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

-Log to keep some notes.
-Will be updated to a slick Markdown file in the future (maybe).
+# Log to keep some notes.

 - Just noticed the "./gradlew -q text" command in the README does not work.
 Won't fix that.
 Will write my own tests to fix that.